neuralmagic/deepsparse/README.md

 `deepsparse.license` takes one argument that is a reference to the license and can be referenced in the `deepsparse.license` command as either `<license_string>` or `path/to/license.txt`.

-**Note:** *Create a `license.txt` file by copying your `<license_string>`, pasting it into the file, and saving it as `license.txt`.*

 To initialize a license on a machine:
 1. Confirm you have deepsparse-ent installed in a fresh virtual environment.
-	- Note: Installing deepsparse and deepsparse-ent on the same virtual environment could yield unsupported behaviors.
+	- Note: Installing deepsparse and deepsparse-ent on the same virtual environment may result in unsupported behaviors.
-2. Take your license.txt file and move it to the directory you wish to use to run deepsparse-ent for inference.
-3. You can set an environment variable to store the license to make future startup of the DeepSparse Enterprise Edition faster.
-4. Run `deepsparse.license` with the `<license_string>` or `path/to/license.txt` as an argument as follows:
+2. Run `deepsparse.license` with the `<license_string>` or `path/to/license.txt` as an argument as follows:
 	- `deepsparse.license <samplelicensetring>`
 	- `deepsparse.license ./license.txt`
+3. If successful, `deepsparse.license` will write the license file to `~/.config/neuralmagic/license.txt`.
+You may overwrite this path by setting the environment variable `NM_CONFIG_DIR` (before and after running the script) with the following command:
+	- `export NM_CONFIG_DIR=path/to/license.txt`

-5. Once the license is authenticated, you should see a splash message indicating that you are now running DeepSparse Enterprise Edition.
+4. Once the license is authenticated, you should see a splash message indicating that you are now running DeepSparse Enterprise Edition.

-6. Mark/Ben to help fill in how exactly the env variable gets set and how to do that.
+If you encounter issues initializing your DeepSparse Enterprise Edition License, contact [license@neuralmagic.com](mailto:license@neuralmagic.com) for help.

 </details>

 ### Validating a License